junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Kevin stumbles slightly when they land, and Sam helps him steady.

-Dean takes a slow breath in, swapping the cold bloody rusty-taste air in his lung with the familiar warm book-taste air in the bunker.
-He lets out a long relieving sigh: "Home sweet home."
+Dean takes a slow breath in, swapping the cold bloody rusty-taste air in his lung with the familiar warm book-taste air inside the bunker.
+He lets out a long relieved sigh: "Home sweet home."

 <br>